-In AC 2017-2018, the target was met.
-In AC 2017-2018, 100% of candidates met target and scored "Target" on the rubric (n = 25) in addition eight candidates received funding for their proposals.
+In AC 2019-2020, the target was met.
+In AC 2019-2020, 100% of candidates met target and scored "Target" on the rubric (n = 21).
 At the end of the course, program faculty examined the evidence to determine student learning in each area and determined that feedback and remediation provided during the grant writing process satisfied CEC standards requiring mastery and allowed all candidates to be successful.

-In AC 2018-2019, the target was met.
-In AC 2018-2019, 100% of candidates met target and scored "Proficient" according to the rubric.
+In AC 2020-2021, the target was met, but not funded.
+The Louisiana Council for Exceptional Students Annual Meeting did not meet in 2020 due to the COVID-19 pandemic.
+Those students will have an opportunity to submit proposals at the 2021 Annual Meeting.
+In AC 2020-2021, 100% of candidates met target and scored "Proficient" according to the rubric.
 CEC standards require mastery in this area and projects that fail to meet these standards are returned with feedback for candidates to correct.

-Based on analysis of the AC 2018-2019 results, faculty made the following changes in AC 2019-2020 to drive the cycle of improvement.
+Based on analysis of the AC 2019-2020 results, faculty made the following changes in AC 2020-2021 to drive the cycle of improvement.

-Faculty will support candidate learning and proficiency in the preparation of instructional assignments or activities as supported by Student Learning Impact Data.
+Faculty supported candidate learning and proficiency in the preparation of instructional assignments or activities as supported by Student Learning Impact Data.
 Faculty supported students in creating a poster to present their grant at the LA-CEC Conference Poster Session to create and present their original research and scholarly activities at the LA-CEC annual state conference.
 This program improvement initiative to engage in research and scholarly activities strengthened candidates' knowledge, skills, and dispositions relating to instructional design and creative thinking that yields engaging ideas, processes, materials, and experiences appropriate for the discipline.
 In addition, faculty encouraged candidates to join additional professional organizations, in addition to joining CEC.